 The Australian Engineering Excellence Awards recognise and promote new, innovative and life-changing ideas that are brought to life in ways that bring fundamental change to our society.

 Engineering Excellence Awards Exhibition

-The annual Engineering Excellence Awards exhibition is a collaboration between the Powerhouse Museum and the Sydney Division of Engineers Australia.
+The annual Engineering Excellence Awards exhibition is a collaboration between the Powerhouse Museum and the Sydney Office of Engineers Australia.
 The exhibition showcases innovative Australian engineering projects that have been developed for both local and global markets.